benelser/LearningToCode/Functions/readme.md

 # Functions
+*“The first rule of functions is that they should be small.
+The second rule of functions is that they should be smaller than that.”*
+<br />— Uncle Bob

 Defined: *A function is block of organized, reusable code that is used to perform single, related action.
 Functions provide better modularity for your application and high degree of code reusing.*

 The way I define it: functions are grouping of statements that are parameterized to be reused over and over again.